dotnet/docs/docs/core/deploying/acquisition-experiences.md

   * [Install .NET Core Runtime on Linux](https://dotnet.microsoft.com/download/linux-package-manager/rhel/runtime-2.2.7)

-  To review instructions for other package managers, simply change the distro selected at the top of the page.
+  To review instructions for other package managers, change the distro selected at the top of the page.

 * _Starting with RedHat Enterprise Linux 8, you can find the .NET Core Runtime & tools directly as the “dotnet” package in the [AppStream repository](https://developers.redhat.com/blog/2018/11/15/rhel8-introducing-appstreams/).__

 ## Azure DevOps pipeline Installer Task

-Azure DevOps provides a Task which can be used in build or release pipelines to deploy .NET Core.
+Azure DevOps provides a Task that can be used in build or release pipelines to deploy .NET Core.
 You can use the [.NET Core Installer Task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/tool/dotnet-core-tool-installer?view=azure-devops) to acquire a specific version of .NET Core from the Internet or the tools cache and add it to the PATH.
-You can also use this task to change the version of .NET Core used in subsequent tasks like [.NET Core cli task](https://github.com/Microsoft/azure-pipelines-tasks/tree/master/Tasks/DotNetCoreCLIV2).
+This task can also be used to change the version of .NET Core that is used in subsequent tasks like [.NET Core cli task](https://github.com/Microsoft/azure-pipelines-tasks/tree/master/Tasks/DotNetCoreCLIV2).

 ## Snap Store

 Snaps are an emerging application installation and sandboxing technology.
 These are app packages that are easy to install, work across multiple distros of Linux and dependency-free.

-The [Snap Store](https://snapcraft.io/store) provides a place to upload snaps, and for users to browse and install these.
-[Snaps](https://forum.snapcraft.io/t/system-options/87) update automatically but you can manually control when and how often these update.
+The [Snap Store](https://snapcraft.io/store) provides a place to upload snaps, and for users to browse and install snaps.
+[Snaps](https://forum.snapcraft.io/t/system-options/87) update automatically but you can manually control when and how often these updates.

 .NET Core packages are available in the Snap Store.
 More details about getting .NET Core as a Snap install can be found in the document titled [Preparing your Linux system for .NET Core – Installation using Snap](https://github.com/dotnet/core/blob/4b39c16ccae64a69799f642f49f3fbf742623a9c/Documentation/linux-setup.md#installation-using-snap).